charliebyers/hello-world/README.md

 # hello-world
 hello world tutorial!

-I'm Charlie and this is my first tutorial on GitHub.
+I'm Charlie and this is my first time working through a tutorial on GitHub.